Information about the Corona-measures in Pyhä.

 Contact information and opening hours for the COVID-19-test:

-Pelkosenniemi health center tel. +358 40 563 8131.
+Pelkosenniemi health care center tel. +358 40 563 8131.
 Open from Mon-Fri 8-13:30.

 Sodankylä welfare center Sopukka tel. +358 40 128 5295.
-Open from Mon-Sun 8-16.
+Sopukka is open Mon-Sun from 8 to 21.

 In case you are facing a normal flu symptom, you may stay at home treatment.
 Please do not spread exposure to others by restricting your visits to public areas.
 Avoid contact with other people and crowded places.

 More information about the Current coronavirus situation in Finland: www.thl.fi

 At our ski resorts, we always follow official guidelines issued by the authorities and make every effort to ensure that our customers also follow instructions and recommendations.
 Skiing is an outdoor sport, which means safe distances can be easily maintained on the slopes.
 We are constantly working towards ensuring a safe holiday at our resorts by, for example, the following measures:

 - At Pyhä, the fast chairlifts take3–6minutes and therefore the time spent on the chairs falls below the 15-minute exposure time.

 - On the chairlifts, customers must leave an empty seat between different groups to maintain a safe distance.It is recommended customers wear a face mask.

 - Please take the t-bar alone or with a person who belongs in the same group.